dmlc/treelite/docs/index.rst

 ============================================
-treelite : fast inference for decision trees
+Treelite : fast inference for decision trees
 ============================================

 Welcome to treelite documentation.